 - Location: Idaho

-Plate Surrender in IdahoCompare Car Insurance Rates in 3 Easy Steps
+Plate Surrender in IdahoCompare Car Insurance Rates in 3 Steps

 Moving out of Idaho?
 Selling your car?
 One thing you don’t have to worry about is surrendering your license plates to Idaho’s Division of Motor Vehicles (DMV).

-After establishing residency in Idaho, you have 90 days to register your car at any one of the state’s 44 County Assessor offices.
-Af You may, after registering, be required to surrender your plates to your previous state’s DMV.
+After establishing residency in Idaho, register your car at any state County Assessor offices.
+You may, after registering, be required to surrender your plates to your previous state’s DMV.
 This will depend on your former state’s policies.

 When registering, you can choose between a standard plate or any one of the Idaho’s specialized license plates.